 Cuts and lacerations are usually not serious, but they may need stitches in order to accelerate healing, prevent infection and minimize scarring.

 If you have a cut or laceration that may not heal on its own, come in to SignatureCare Emergency Center.
 Our board-certified doctors will make sure your cut heals quickly.
-You might need stitches and our emergency room doctors are trained to give them.
+You might need stitches and our emergency room physicians are trained to provide the service.

 Make an appointment or come to the ER as a walk in.